 How does it cut energy usage?

-A household boiler can account for as much as 55% of your annual energy bill, so you will be making a substantial saving, perhaps as much 30%, if you ensure it is working properly.
-A modern boiler is naturally more efficient than an old one, as technology means that most boilers are now condensing, utilising a larger heat exchanger that reduces heat loss.
+A household boiler can account for as much as 55% of your annual energy bill, so you will be making a substantial saving, perhaps as much as 30%, if you ensure it is working properly with the right fuel (similar to the ones provided by Romeo’s Fuel and other providers).
+A modern boiler is naturally more efficient than an old one, as technology means that most boilers are now condensing, utilizing a larger heat exchanger that reduces heat loss.
+For saving your energy cost, you might feel a need to buy a new boiler or upgrade the existing one.
+It might be important to take advice or recommendations from firms like Albert Culver Company that are specialized in boilers and furnaces.
+You could find several types of boilers as per your requirements.

-These types of modern boilers are classed as A-rated as opposed to older, less efficient types that are known as G-rated.
-A-rated boilers come with a full set of heating controls that allow you to customise your heating options, which could save you upwards of £340 per annum and produce not more than 1.5kg of carbon dioxide each year.
+There are different types of modern boilers that are categorized as A-rated as opposed to older, less efficient types that are known as G-rated.
+A-rated boilers come with a full set of heating controls that allow you to customize your heating options, which could save you upwards of 340 per annum and produce not more than 1.5kg of carbon dioxide each year.
 There is another advantage to having a modern boiler installed in your home – modern boilers are more compact and therefore, take up less space.

 So how can you tell if your boiler has reached the end of its useful life and needs replacing?
 Fortunately, there are a few signs that you can take as warnings before your old boiler stops working completely.
 Does the pilot light ignite all the time or only intermittently?
 If so, there may be a problem with the thermocouple, the part that links the gas supply to the pilot light.